bf4/webtrees/readme.txt

 web space.
 The default installations of PHP on most servers should provide you with all of the PHP functionality you should need.

+[VERY IMPORTANT]
+    You also need to install/enable PDO/mysql.
+    This is a standard part of PHP, and allows PHP to connect to databases.
+    PDO/mysql is a new requirement, effective from this version onwards.
+    It improves performance, fixes the sqlite compatibility issues, and will allow a wider range of databases to be used.

 Database
     You will need at least 1 database and a username and password to access it.
     PhpGedView primarily supports MySQL, but has also been tested and shown to